ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

 **Q71: Add the above code to your scrapy-lab repository.
 Add the nytimes.json, containing the output of your execution, to the Lab7 folder of your answers repository.**

-We have add a new parser for the articles URLs, using the following code.
+We have added a new parser for the articles URLs to extract more data for the articles, using the following code.
-To achieve the new function `def parse_article(self, response)` is needed.
+To achieve this, the new function `def parse_article(self, response)` is needed and this function is invoked using `yield response.follow(next_page, callback=self.parse_article)`.

 ```